 The Hamiltonian formulation of the kind of systems we're interested in is nontrivial.
 In fact the standard formulation fails to be predictive, precisely because of the relational nature of our dynamics.
 There are redundancies in the description, and this means that the usual Legendre transform that is used to define the Hamiltonian is singular, and the momenta are related to the velocities by one-to-many mappings.
 This situation is described through \emph{nonholonomic constraints} (meaning constraints that depend not only on the coordinates, but also on the momenta).

-In fact, after the two-stage procedure described above, best-matching leads to a simple set of constraints on the canonical momenta, namely Eqs.~(\ref{ConstraintsRotationTranslations}), with the possible addition of (\ref{DilatationalMomentumConstraint}) if relativity of scale is assumed.
+In fact, after the two-stage procedure described above, best matching leads to a simple set of constraints on the canonical momenta, namely Eqs.~(\ref{ConstraintsRotationTranslations}), with the possible addition of (\ref{DilatationalMomentumConstraint}) if relativity of scale is assumed.
 There is also a constraint associated to temporal relationalism, as I will show now.